bmuschko/gradle-tomcat-plugin/README.md

 # Gradle Tomcat plugin

 The plugin provides deployment capabilities of web applications to an embedded Tomcat web container in any given Gradle build.
-It extends the War plugin.
-At the moment only Tomcat version 6.x is supported.
+It extends the [War plugin|http://www.gradle.org/war_plugin.html].
+At the moment the Tomcat versions 6.x and 7.x are supported.

 ## Usage